-- If individual buildings are visually conspicuous, they must be encoded as separate features. - If it is required to encode the control tower, it must be done using a Landmark feature, with attributes function = 39 (control) and category of landmark = 17 (tower).
+- If individual buildings are visually conspicuous, they must be encoded as separate features. - If it is required to encode the control tower, it must be chosen as separate relations.

+If it is required to encode the control tower, it must be done using a Landmark feature, with attributes function = 39 (control) and category of landmark = 17 (tower).
 If it is required to encode other buildings, this must be done using the feature Building. - If it is required to encode a seaplane landing area, it must be done using the feature Seaplane Landing Area (see clause 16.5). - For navigational aids associated with air navigation, and air obstruction lights, see clauses related to navigational aids.